sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 The goal here is to know how many lines and how many replicates per line for this experiment.

-What I want is a count of total plants, a mean, min, and max of plants per line, and the number of lines per population

 ``` r
 # sample size of 2022 total